JoanCharmant/quill-blender/docs/import.md

 #### Grease Pencil frame by frame animation

-The base clip is imported into Grease Pencil frames.
+The base animation is imported into Grease Pencil frames.

 💡 The frame range in the Blender timeline is used to generate the drawings at the corresponding frames so if looping is enabled on the Quill layer it will generate the drawings over the entire Blender timeline.

-Only the base clip is supported.
-Offset and Spans are not supported.
+Only the base animation is supported.
+Clips are not supported.

 ### Grease Pencil v2 and v3
 Grease Pencil v2 (Blender 4.2 and below) and v3 (Blender 4.3 and above) are supported.
 If you find any anomalous behavior please report the problem.